iceyatom/NOVA_Project/nova_project/README.md

     - Environment variables (TBD)
     - Database connection (TBD)
     - Vercel deploy steps (TBD)

+## SCRUM-78-Docker-Desktop-for-Local-MySQL-and-Prisma-Integration

+Creating configured Prisma files so everyone works with the same files.
+Providing instructions on how to setup Docker and Prisma as well as how to use them during the current development phase.

+1. Added files to configure Prisma and to initialize migration

+2. Provided documentation in the README:
+  - Docker installation and usage
+  - Prisma installation and usage

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).